wangechi01-a/Land-Cover-Project/README.md

 5. Evaluate the models using key performance metrics such as accuracy, precision, recall, and F1-score.

 #### Results

-The final model is designed to provide accurate classifications, leveraging the most relevant features identified through preprocessing and analysis.
+The final model is implemented using CatBoost, which provides robust performance and improved classification accuracy by handling categorical features efficiently and reducing overfitting.